Rob Thomson: New York Yankees (1990–2017)

-Philadelphia Phillies (2018–present)
+Philadelphia Phillies (2018–2026)

 Following the 2017 season, the Yankees parted ways with manager Joe Girardi.
 Thomson was initially a candidate to fill the role, but the team ultimately hired Aaron Boone as manager instead.
 On December 5, 2017, after 28 seasons with the organization, Thomson left the Yankees and was hired as the bench coach for the Philadelphia Phillies, joining the staff under first-year manager Gabe Kapler.
 After the 2019 season, the Phillies fired Kapler, but Thomson remained the Phillies’ bench coach.
 The Phillies would ultimately hire Joe Girardi as their new manager, reuniting Thomson with his former manager from the Yankees.

 Prior to the 2022 season, Thomson had stated to the team that it would be his last as a bench coach, intending to retire after the completion of the season.
 However, on June 3, 2022, the Phillies fired manager Joe Girardi after a disappointing 22–29 start to the season.
 The same day, Thomson was named the Phillies’ interim manager.
-Under Thomson, the Phillies' season quickly turned around.
 The Phillies won their first game under Thomson, blanking the Los Angeles Angels 10–0, and then won 13 of their next 15 games and moved back into playoff contention.

 With his appointment as interim manager, Thomson became the first Canadian to manage a major league team since George Gibson managed the Pittsburgh Pirates in 1934.
 On July 12, 2022, Thomson managed a game against the Toronto Blue Jays at the Rogers Centre, becoming the first Canadian to manage a major league game in Canada.